 Do you love engines?
 Are you fascinated by all the pistons and gears moving around?
 Wouldn’t it be nice having a cool model engine in your living room, garage, office, or shop?
 An engine you built by yourself?

 Well, here’s a collection of the 10 best and coolest engine model kits you could build.

 #1.
 4 Cylinder Metal Engine

 This 357 pcs, four-cylinder engine is a true masterpiece.
 When we first saw this model, we were blown away by its level of detail.
 This kit will keep you occupied for hours.
 Extremely well made with high-precision parts in stainless steel and aluminum alloy.

 The engine is designed as a gasoline engine but works with a 5V electric motor instead of gasoline so you can run it and see all the parts moving.
 This kit is as close to a real assembly line process as you can get.

 If you want a challenge and something really cool to show off, then this is the kit for you.
 Most suitable for adults, but also for kids with technical interests and good patience.

 This two-cylinder airplane engine from the same manufacturer is our second choice.
-Parts manufactured through CNC precision casting.
+Parts are manufactured through CNC precision casting.
 Same quality as the 4-cylinder engine with 217 pcs.
 It takes a couple of hours and lots of fun to build.
 Runs on a 5V Lithium battery.

 Ideal gift for yourself, friends, kids, colleagues or family members.

 This is the smallest engine kit in the series.
 We just love these engine kits because of the level of detail and high-quality parts.
 That’s why they top the list.
 This model has 130 pcs and is fairly easy to build, but still somewhat of a challenge with all the small parts.

 Like the bigger models, this also runs on a 5V battery.
 It’s really fascinating how you end up staring at the model running once you’ve built it.